databutton/databutton-mcp/README.md

 # Databutton MCP Server

+Databutton's (https://www.databutton.com/) AI agent builds and deploys frontends and backends in React and Python APIs/MCPs, for building beautiful business apps with unbounded complexity.

+The agent has a planning mode for generating an initial plan for your app.

-A MCP server for doing doing initial app planning and creating a good starting point for an app.
+This MCP server is for doing doing initial app planning and creating a good starting point for an app.

 ## Development